astral-sh/uv/docs/guides/tools.md

 $ uv tool run ruff
 ```

-Arguments can be passed afted the tool name:
+Arguments can be passed after the tool name:

 ```console
 $ uvx pycowsay hello from uv